About

 My research interests include:

-• ecology and conservation biology of amphibians
+• the ecology and conservation biology of amphibians

 • ecological ethics